The Ultimate Guide to Viewing Rocket Launches from Florida

 Launch Pad 39B: Managed by NASA for Space Launch System (SLS) missions.

-Best Viewing Spots: Launch Pad 39A and 39B are furthest north and the best viewing locations for from KSC, Playalinda Beach (Canaveral National Seashore), Max Brewer Bridge, and Space View Park.
+Best Viewing Spots: Launch Pad 39A and 39B are furthest north and the best viewing locations from KSC, Playalinda Beach (Canaveral National Seashore), Max Brewer Bridge, and Space View Park.

 Cape Canaveral Space Force Station (CCSFS)